itsDigvijaysing/What-I-Learned/Salesforce/Admin/Notes.md

 - Standard Object- Can not be deleted but can be renamed or hidden.
 They normally come with standard fields.
 - Custom Object - either from SpreadSheet or Standard.
 We can use a custom tab if we forget to create a tab at the time of the custom object.

+### Opportunities:
+It's used to track and manage your potential deals with salesforce opportunities.

+### Sales Process (Path for Opportunity):
+The Process Opportunity goes through…
+e.g. B2B, B2C, Tender (reflect in opp stage field)
+We can assign sales process by selecting it in record types of opportunities.

+### Forecases:
+Used to predict future sales revenue and such things…
+Forecast 5 type: omitted, pipeline, Best Case , Commit, closed.

+### Orders:
+Used to Track fulfilment of product and services.
+To create order we need to have contract.
+- Reduction Orders - Return / Cancellation of Order
+- Negative Quantity Settings - Negative amount of products.
+- Zero Quantity - Order with Zero amount of products.
+- others....

+### Contracts:
+Used to store information about a Contractual Agreement between Parties.
+- Contract is Linked to Account (Required Field) & it also has its Status & Contract Term (Months Period) as required field.

+### Products:
+Used to represent Products or services sold.
+- Can be linked to Opportunity, Quotes, Orders, etc.
+- Product must have standard price set while accessing it with price book.
+- It also has price book which store multiple products while linking.
+- Price book determines at what price product will be sold at.
+- When we set Products in Opportunity then it become Opportunity Line Item.

+> Product Scheduling
+> Used for Payment and delivery cycles of products or services.
+> Quanitity Scheduling / Revenue Scheduling.

+### PriceBooks:
+Contains the Prices (Price book entries) that product should be sold at.
+- 1 Standard PB & Multiple Custom Price Books.

 ## Fields:
 - Field data type can be changed for custom field only not standard field. there are some restrictions